AliAfs/Object-Detection-in-an-Urban-Environment/README.md

   <img src="./histogram2.png" width="400" />
 </p>

-- The left histogram shows that the most existed objects are vehicles and then pedestrians and cyclists.
+- The left histogram shows that the most existing objects are vehicles and then pedestrians and cyclists.
-- The right histogram shows that the percentage of images that contains each object. we can see that more than 90% of images contain vehicle, and almost 50% and 10% of them contain pedestrians and cyclist respectively.
+- The right histogram shows the percentage of images that contains each object. we can see that more than 90% of images contain vehicles, and almost 50% and 10% of them contain pedestrians and cyclists respectively.

 ### Cross validation

-We split data to 3 datasets:
+We split data into 3 datasets:
-1. Train used in training model
+1. Train used in training
 2. Validation to evaluate
 3. Test to check model performance